 About me

 I am an epidemiologist with a doctoral degree in epidemiology from Harvard School of Public Health and postdoctoral training in chronic disease epidemiology at Karolinska Institutet.
 I received Docent in Epidemiology in 2018.
-My research focuses on the causes and consequences of chronic inflammatory diseases, including sarcoidosis, systemic lupus erythematosus and rheumatoid arthritis, among others.
+My research focuses on the causes and consequences of chronic inflammatory diseases, including sarcoidosis and systemic lupus erythematosus, among others.
 My work aims to leverage the power of Swedish population-based registers and epidemiological methods to conduct large-scale investigations of risk factors and outcomes associated with these diseases.

 Research description